 Dr Susannah Cornwall

-My research focuses on contextual theologies, particularly those relating to sex, gender and sexuality.
+My research focuses on Christian constructive theologies.
+Much of my work has been in contextual theologies, particularly those relating to sex, gender and sexuality.
 I also have interests in disability, homelessness, contextual Bible study, postcolonial theologies, queer theologies, and theologies of art.

 I have taught undergraduate-level courses including Religion in the Modern World, Introducing Christian Theologies, Body and Society, Postcolonial Theology, Theological Studies in Philosophy and Ethics, and Theological Ethics and Genital Surgery, and MA courses including Religion, Politics and the Media and Contemporary Issues in Theology, Religion and Gender.

-My latest monograph, Un/familiar Theology: Reconceiving Sex, Reproduction and Generativity, will be published by Bloomsbury T&T Clark in June 2017.
+My latest monograph, Un/familiar Theology: Reconceiving Sex, Reproduction and Generativity, was published by Bloomsbury T&T Clark in June 2017.

-My first book examined the Christian theological and ethical implications of the existence and treatment of intersex.
-I returned to this topic more recently, in the project I led at the Lincoln Theological Institute, University of Manchester, between 2011 and 2013.
+My first book, Sex and Uncertainty in the Body of Christ (Routledge, 2010), examined the Christian constructive theological and ethical implications of the existence and treatment of intersex.
+I returned to this in the project I led at the Lincoln Theological Institute, University of Manchester, between 2011 and 2013.
 This project was entitled Intersex, Identity and Disability: Issues for Public Policy, Healthcare and the Church.
 It included empirical work with intersex Christians in Britain, learning about the overlaps between their intersex and faith identities, and their experiences of talking about intersex with other Christians.
-As part of this project I edited a collection called Intersex, Theology and the Bible: Troubling Bodies in Church, Text and Society, which was published by Palgrave Macmillan in 2015.
+As part of this project I edited Intersex, Theology and the Bible: Troubling Bodies in Church, Text and Society, published by Palgrave Macmillan in 2015.
 A special panel was convened to discuss the book and its implications at the Annual Meeting of the Society of Biblical Literature in Atlanta, Georgia in 2015.